In this article:

 And then a few months later, no one even remembers the drama.

 That doesn’t mean bad things don’t happen.
-It means with Amazon, it’s never what you think it is in the beginning.
+It means with

 What’s the “Textbook Apocalypse” email?